iusetabs/CommunalCosts/README.md

 This is the gitlab for James Nolan & Kealan Thompson for Communal Costs.
-Dr.Stephen Blotts is our supervisor.
+Dr.Stephen Blott is our supervisor.